The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Continuous-time results

 If $G$ has a repeated invariant zero $s_0$ on the imaginary axis then for $GG_c$ to be weakly minimum-phase we need that $G_c$ has a pole in $s_0$.
 It can be easily verified that this yields a contradiction with \eqref{GGc2} being asymptotically stable.

 Finally, if $G$ has relative degree $2$ or higher, then $GG_c$ can never have relative degree $1$ for a strictly proper protocol of the form \ref{protoco1}.

-The above argument can be easily modified for the single-input and multi-output case, where we again follow the arguments provided in the proof of \cite[Theorem 1]{liu-saberi-stoorvogel-tac-2022} to conclude this time that $G_cG$ (instead of $GG_c$) is positive-real and hence needs to be neutrally stable, weakly minimum-phase and relative degree $1$.
-Since in this case, $G_cG$ is a scalar transfer function the rest of the above arguments can be easily modified.
+The above argument can be easily modified for the single-input and multi-output case, where we again follow the arguments provided in the proof of \cite[Theorem 1]{liu-saberi-stoorvogel-tac-2023} to conclude this time that $G_cG$ (instead of $GG_c$) is positive-real and hence needs to be neutrally stable, weakly minimum-phase and relative degree $1$.
+Since, in this case, $G_cG$ is a scalar transfer function the rest of the above arguments can be easily modified.

-For MIMO systems, we also need that \eqref{abc} is asymptotically stable for all $\lambda\in \C$ with $\re \lambda >0$.
-Since $\lambda$ can be arbitrarily small it is obvious that \eqref{abc} asymptotically stable for all $\lambda\in \C$ with $\re \lambda >0$ requires that the eigenvalues of $\tilde{A}$ have to be in the closed left half plane which trivially implies that the eigenvalues of $A$ have to be in the closed left half plane \end{proof}
+For MIMO systems, we also need that \eqref{abc} is Hurwitz stable for all $\lambda\in \C$ with $\re \lambda >0$.
+Since $\lambda$ can be arbitrarily small it is obvious that \eqref{abc} Hurwitz stable for all $\lambda\in \C$ with $\re \lambda >0$ requires that the eigenvalues of $\tilde{A}$ have to be in the closed left half plane which trivially implies that the eigenvalues of $A$ have to be in the closed left half plane \end{proof}